 Content Warning: Depictions of attempted abduction, drug use, and graphic violence.

 There was a man Virgil thought she recognized near the restrooms.
 Virgil didn’t know his name.
 The man was in his late 20s, and Virgil realized it had been years since she’d seen him.
 There was a long scar on the side of his face she hadn’t seen before, and the man had gained almost thirty pounds.
 However, Virgil recognized his square jaw, and she hadn’t seen someone wear a blazer like that in a disco since the 80s.
-A blazer, shirt, and slacks weren’t the fashion of choice anymore although Virgil was starting to realize she wasn’t quite sure what fashion was these days.

 In the southeastern corner of the dance floor, a tall, muscular black woman in a sparkling strapless dress danced with a stout Dominican woman in a tank top and jorts.
 The taller woman had a penchant for picking up her much smaller dance partner and twirling her.
 The sturdier of the two giggled and rested her head against her escort’s stomach.
 The tall woman rubbed her partner’s back and then kissed her head.
 The pair started dancing, and the black woman clasped her lover’s back against her chest and swayed.